-^{}FRENCH 001 and 002 are prerequisites to FRENCH 003.
+\FRENCH 001 and 002 are prerequisites to FRENCH 003.

-No = Ineligible for Federal Pell and Cal Grant, FSEOG, Federal Work-Study, and Federal Loans.
-Please consult with Financial Aid Office on award eligibility.
+No = Ineligible for Federal Pell and Cal Grant, FSEOG, Federal Work-Study,

 French Language and Civilization - Elementary Level

 The French Language and Civilization - Elementary Level certificate of achievement gives students the opportunity to document their skills in the French language and the knowledge of French culture.
 The certificate of achievement is evidence of the student's academic persistence and achievement in the language and cultural studies for employment, and professional advancement.